3000 Common SAT Vocabulary

 Read [Esc]

-Spelling Word: biased
+Spelling Word: bent

 Read [Esc]

-Spelling Word: buffet
+Spelling Word: beseech

 This is 6 words spelling.
 Try spelling exercises of the list